Mapping Future Imaginaries – Global

 Dr Ben Spatz

-Ben is a diasporic, post-european, jewish nonbinary researcher and theorist of embodied practice.
+Ben is a diasporic, post-European, Jewish nonbinary researcher and theorist of embodied practice.
 They are Senior Lecturer in Theatre and Performance at the University of Huddersfield, UK.
-Ben is author of three books: What a Body Can Do (Routledge), Blue Sky Body (Routledge), and Making a Laboratory (Punctum).
-Ben is founding editor of the videographic Journal of Embodied Researcher and a leader in the development of embodied research methods.
+Ben is the author of three books: What a Body Can Do (Routledge), Blue Sky Body (Routledge), and Making a Laboratory (Punctum).
+Ben is the founding editor of the videographic Journal of Embodied Researcher and a leader in the development of embodied research methods.
 Their work has been presented at more than thirty institutions in twelve countries.

 Find me: https://urbanresearchtheater.com/